 Eckert has received several international awards and is internationally collected (Sander Collection/Basel, Zagoras Collection/Athens and the Neumann-Hug Collection/St.Urban, German Art Fund Hungary, among others).

 Eckert works with mixed media, film and photography in his studios in Berlin and Wisconsin.

-Hotel Mond Fine Arts, Berlin
+Galerie Mond Fine Arts, Berlin